 - For calcareous stones, you have to apply only a mild detergent/soap solution or warm water to remove the stone, not any acid-based mixture at all.

-- For ink-based stain removals, hydrogen peroxide, bleach, or acetone/lacquer thinner are best solutions.
+- For ink-based stain removals, hydrogen peroxide, bleach, or acetone/lacquer thinner are the best solutions.

 - For scuff marker removals, neat essential oil drops or vinegar are advisable applications.